-They say the Roman Empire fell long ago, but the undead know better; its spirit lives on in one of the few vampiric covenants with global reach.
-Of course, the Curia assumes that all vampires fall under its purview, so its estimations are inflated - but it is the largest known sect.
-The Curia traces its origins to roughly 50 B.C., when a number of vampires traveled to Rome for a unique assembly.
-They were concerned about the growing tide of new leeches running loose in their territories.
+They say the Roman Empire fell long ago, but the undead know better: its spirit lives on in one of the few vampiric covenants with global reach.
+Of course, since the Curia assumes all vampires fall under its purview, its estimations are inflated, but it is the largest known sect.
+The Curia traces its origins to roughly 50 B.C., when Kindred traveled to Rome for a unique assembly.
+They were concerned about a tide of new leeches running loose in their territories.
 They also saw a need for the Empire's structure and values in Kindred life.
-These elders used hierarchies and customs of the time as templates for organizing immortals and handling supernatural affairs.
-They established regional ties but allowed local leaders to maintain their power.
-And over the following centuries, tenets were developed for private and public life.
+Using current customs as a guide, these elders agreed to reorganize supernatural affairs.
+Then, they spread their fellowship regionally, to the furthest reaches of the Empire.
+Over the following centuries, more tenets were developed for private and public life.
 These are the strict laws the Curia is known for in modern nights.

-Curia vampires - known collectively as Curiae - are usually found surrounded by mortals and ghouls, since the sect promotes personal power and responsibility in the mortal world.
-After all, keeping the city in line and the blood supply safe are concerns for every immortal.
+Curia vampires - known collectively as Curiae - are usually surrounded by humans and ghouls, since the sect promotes personal power and responsibility in the mortal world.
+After all, it's in every vampire's best interest to keep the city and its blood supply safe.
 Living connections also help Kindred keep up with the times and hold onto their humanity.
 And retaining one's humanity is the key to staying in control, not just for one night but for centuries.
-The Curia preaches tight control of the Beast within by shunning the worst urges.
+The Curia preaches tight control of the Beast.
 Order and stability are paramount, and sanity is fragile.
-Since vampires have ways of bringing out the worst in each other, larger groups are discouraged.
-A sire, a mentor, and a few carefully chosen allies are the most a Kindred should need night-to-night, except for special circumstances.
+Since vampires tend to bring out the worst in each other, larger groups are discouraged.
+A sire, a mentor, and a few carefully chosen allies are the most a Kindred should need night-to-night, in ordinary circumstances.
 Their formality and repression give Curiae a stuffy reputation, but they tend to enjoy some of the wealthiest and safest havens around.

-The Curia spread with the Roman Empire at its height, becoming entrenched in Southern Europe and the Byzantine Empire during the Roman decline.
-Princes began the practice of sending delegations to reach out to unaligned cities, which led to steady gains in the early Middle Ages.
-These ambassadors used violence only in self-defense and stayed only as long as needed to parley with local rulers.
-The Compact they offered, as it was called, taught about Curia goals and offered various types of aid for joining.
-It needed to be sealed in blood by the figure(s) in power, but generally promised to leave current leaders in place.
-Requests for help resulted in debt to whichever regional Prince responded.
-Additionally, a representative called a quaestor was sent to live in a new Curia city to report its progress for an agreed period of time.
-If a quaestor found that a ruler threatened the stability of a city, replacements or reinforcements arrived to take over or support a swift, local vampire coup.
+The Curia spread with the Roman Empire at its height and became entrenched in Southern Europe and the Byzantine Empire during its decline.
+Princes began sending delegations to unaligned cities, which led to steady gains in the early Middle Ages.
+These ambassadors parlayed with local rulers, offering the same Compact of common methods, goals, and alliances in exchange for allegiance.
+Once sealed in blood, current leaders were left in place, at least for a time.
+They could request aid from regional Princes (for a price, of course, but less than they would have paid as strangers).
+A representative called a quaestor was sent to live in a new Curia city to teach the sect's ways and monitor progress.
+If a city largely accepted and conformed to the Curia's ways, it was fully accepted, and the quaestor could be sent on their way.
+If most Kindred rejected the system and the city became unstable, replacements arrived to take over or reinforcements were sent to support a swift, local coup.
 This basic process has not changed much over the centuries.

-But Curiae can often be caught without enough firepower to defend themselves, especially since they travel with few Kindred.
+But Curiae can often be caught without the means to defend themselves, especially since they travel with few Kindred.
 Their ties to institutions are not always difficult to uncover, destroy, or use as leverage.
 The more brutal their enemies are willing to be, the worse Curiae tend to fare, if only because they care about the body count.
+Some say they grow soft from trying to be too much like humans, and that may be true, but it's also plain to see that they have too much to lose.
 And the more outraged they become, the more they risk losing themselves to the Beast when seeking revenge.
-Firm command of police and military forces has been the saving grace of many Curia elders - but only if they were able to act in time.
-What's worse is that the Curia's key opposition, the Sabbat, has spent centuries figuring out new ways to attack.
-Violent raids might be exciting, but they are rarely the first tactic; they come after months or years of Sabbat spies preying on a city's weaknesses.
+Firm command of police and military forces has been the saving grace of many Curia elders, but only if they were able to act in time.
+What's worse is that the Curia's key opposition, the Plague, has spent centuries devising new ways to attack.
+Violent raids might be exciting, but they are rarely the first tactic; they come after months or years of Plague spies preying on a city's weaknesses.

 The Curia is founded on the Traditions, a set of restrictions formally known as the Ius Lamia.
 They are the most strict rules of the sect with the harshest penalties for violation because they provide the stability that all vampires need to survive.
 No one is above the Ius Lamia, and high ranking Curiae have been assassinated by the dregs of their cities for trying to hide their sins.